Estimate Time6 min

 • How to manage medical or health needs in providing care

-• How to balance work responsibilities vs. caregiving responsibilities
+• How to balance work vs. caregiving responsibilities

 • How to set up legal documents, including wills or powers of attorney

-An important part of caregiving roadmap is having a financial plan.
+Again, an important part of having a caregiving roadmap is having a financial plan.
 Understanding your current financial position can provide a solid foundation for your financial planning process.
 Knowing how much you spend and save can provide some key insights into your financial health.
-So whether you work with a financial professional or on your own, it's important to review the basics of financial planning, like your health care expenses, life and auto insurance, college savings, will, and more.
+To add, whether you work with a financial professional or on your own, it's important to review the basics of financial planning, such as your health care expenses, life and auto insurance, college savings, will, and more.

 Start a conversation